PaimaStudios/tower-defense-backend/documentation/game-tick-events.md

 ## Status Effect Removed Event

 When a status effect is removed due to expiring or otherwise, an event is emitted.

+If a speed buff/debuff is removed, a movement event will follow this event for the target unit.

 ```json
 {